/

 The wonder of Prince’s speaks for itself.
 Credit: James Hogg

-The perfect start at Prince’s Golf Club
+A perfect start at Prince’s

 Bill, the 88-year-old caretaker at Prince’s Golf Club, is also up early and introduces himself.
 It’s hard to imagine a more friendly welcome, or a better companion to walk the fairways with at this time in the morning.
 He shares stories, listens to ours and sets us up beautifully for the day ahead.
 His has been a life well lived, he clearly loves it here.